2023–24 Northwestern State Lady Demons basketball team

 The 2023–24 Northwestern State Lady Demons basketball team represented Northwestern State University during the 2023–24 NCAA Division I women's basketball season.
-The Demons, led by fourth year head coach Anna Nimz played their home games at Prather Coliseum located in Natchitoches, Louisiana and are members of the Southland Conference.
+The Demons, led by fourth-year head coach Anna Nimz, played their home games at Prather Coliseum in Natchitoches, Louisiana and were members of the Southland Conference.

 They compiled an 11–19 overall record and a 7–11 record in conference play.
 Their season ended with a 57–65 loss to Texas A&M–Commerce in the first round of the SLC tournament.

 Media

-Home games are broadcast on ESPN+.
+Home games were broadcast on ESPN+.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 10, 2023.
 Receiving 65 overall votes, the Lady Demons were picked to finish seventh in the conference.